alexUXUI/wasm-federation-demo/README.md

 ## Local Development

 In order to run the Rust->Wasm toolchain, pleas make sure you have the project dependencies in the next section installed.
+Once those are installed, go to `packages/remote/webpack.config.js` and uncomment the code that has been commented out.

-Once those are installed, you can start developing on the `Remote` app or the `Host` app with `yarn start`.
+you can start developing on the `Remote` app or the `Host` app with `yarn start`.

 ## Project Dependencies